fxamacker/fxamacker/README.md

 `fxamacker/cbor` passed multiple confidential security assessments in 2022.
 A [nonconfidential security assessment](https://github.com/veraison/go-cose/blob/v1.0.0-rc.1/reports/NCC_Microsoft-go-cose-Report_2022-05-26_v1.0.pdf) (prepared by NCC&nbsp;Group for Microsoft&nbsp;Corporation) includes a subset of `fxamacker/cbor` v2.4.0 without finding any vulnerabilities.

-Most of the code I wrote has been proprietary and closed source (in many languages but mostly multithreaded C++).
+Most of the code I wrote is closed source (in many languages but mostly multithreaded C++).
 I'm currently enjoying open source projects and the amazing simplicity of Go.

 Some of my open source work is described here.

 ## Design & Implementation